filius-fall/filius-fall.github.io/_posts/2023-02-12-the-technical-differences-behind-moving-timestamps-in-live-streaming.md

 ---
 layout: post
-title:  The Technical Differences Behind Moving Timestamps in Live Streaming: A Comparison of YouTube and Twitch
+title:  "The Technical Differences Behind Moving Timestamps in Live Streaming: A Comparison of YouTube and Twitch"
-date:   2023-02-12 16:03:00 +0500
+date:   2023-02-12 18:29:20 +0700
-tags:   HTTP, Protocols, Live Streaming
-Engineer: sreeram ambalam
-Status: Complete 🙌
-Tags: HTTP, Protocols, Live Streaming
+categories: Internet Protocols, HTTP, UDP, Live Streaming
-Type: General Blog

 ---

 Live  streaming has become a popular way to share video content online, and  two of the biggest platforms for live streaming are YouTube and Twitch.
 While both platforms offer live streaming capabilities, there is a  significant difference between the two in terms of moving the timestamp  in a live stream.
 In this article, we will explore the technical reasons why YouTube supports moving timestamps and Twitch does not.